 You will, in short, fall down a rabbit hole. :)

 I stumbled across The Green Ember during some random late night clicking and had no idea I had found such a treasure.
-Afte reading it with my kids, I started shouting about it from the rooftops and wrote to the author, asking if he’d please-pretty-please come on the podcast to talk about heroic virtue and holy imagination in chilren’s literature.
+After reading it with my kids, I started shouting about it from the rooftops and wrote to the author, asking if he’d please-pretty-please come on the podcast.

 Guess what?
 He said yes.